vincentt-cmd/Active-Directory-Splunk-Lab/README.md

 ### Skills Learned

-- Proficiency in integrating and managing Active Directory within a controlled lab environment.
+- Set up and managed an Active Directory lab environment
-- Practical application of a SIEM (Splunk) for log analysis and threat detection in a SIEM system.
+- Used Splunk to ingest and analyze security logs
-- Experience in generating and simulating attack scenarios using Kali Linux and Atomic Red Team.
+- Generated attack-related telemetry with Kali Linux and Atomic Red Team
-- Ability to analyze security event logs and identify anomalies.
+- Reviewed Windows event logs for suspicious activity
+- Practiced identifying patterns, anomalies, and potential indicators of compromise

 ### Tools Used